KILTprotocol/kilt-workshop-101/04-ctype.md

 In a real-life setup, a user would simply retrieve an existing CTYPE from a repository of CTYPEs for example via a REST API.

-In this tutorial, to keep it simple we'll use a CTYPE that we already know exists on the KILT development blockchain.
+In this tutorial, to keep it simple we'll use a CTYPE that we already know exists on the KILT test blockchain.

 ## Code